Webinar on the Medicare PFS Final Rule. Sign up.

 3) New Program: Advanced Primary Care Management

-Perhaps most surprisingly, the Proposed Rule for the 2025 Medicare Physician Fee Schedule introduces a new preventative care program: Advanced Primary Care Management.
+The Final Rule for the 2025 Medicare Physician Fee Schedule introduces a new preventative care program: Advanced Primary Care Management.
 Care management has long been a focus for CMS, with programs like Transitional Care Management and Chronic Care Management becoming staples for many practices.

 Advanced Primary Care Management will transform preventative care by combining multiple care management and telehealth programs into a single program.
 The APCM program will incorporate features of: